 I love a good fruit cake recipe and a Scottish Dundee cake is one of the best!
 There are hundreds of recipes online for this traditional Scottish cake – this version is adapted from a Delia Smith recipe.

 A slice of this light, crumbly fruit cake makes a delicious afternoon treat with a cup of tea.
-Rumour has it the Queen is a fan – and often has a slice for afternoon tea!
+Rumour has it the Queen was a fan – and often enjoyed a slice for afternoon tea.

 As the story goes, this light fruit cake was created in the late 1700s by the Dundee based company Keiller, as a sideline to their very successful marmalade making business.
 The original recipe contained only sultanas and naturally, lots of orange peel.

 The original recipe for Dundee cake didn’t include cherries – apparently Mary Queen of Scots despised them so they were omitted.
-Peronally, I love cherries in fruit cake but they just don’t seem quite right here.
-But if you want to add them, please feel free!
+Personally, I love cherries in fruit cake but they just don’t seem quite right here.
+But if you want to add them, please feel free.
+It won’t be an authentic Dundee cake though.

 what’s the difference between dundee cake and a fruit cake?